warlockM/CSSI-Coursrera-2020/Version Control/git.md

 Git command for beginners!
 ---------------------------
->git clone "url"
+>git clone url
-'without double quotes'

 This command creates a local copy of git repository on your system.

->git add <filename.extension>
+>git add filename.extension
-'without angular brackets'

->git commit -m "Some message assosiated with the changes made" 'with double quotes'
+>git commit -m "Some message assosiated with the changes made"

 This command saves the changes made in local copy of repository.

 >git push
-'no parameter needed for working within cloned git folders'
+`no parameter needed for working within cloned git folders`

 This command sends all updated data including files and folders from local copy of repository to the master branch.